Attendance at Holly Park

 Parents should be aware now that unauthorised lateness can lead to a fixed penalty notice from Barnet.
 Six unauthorised lates in a four week period can trigger the issue of a fixed penalty notice.

-Here is the form that you must fill in to Request leave of absence.
+Here is the form that you must fill in to Request for an exceptional leave of absence.

 Please see here for the link to our Attendance policy